ShanghaitechGeekPie/shanghaitech-mirror-frontend/src/assets/hypertext/about.md

 ## ShanghaiTech Open Source Mirror

-This site was founded with the support of the ShanghaiTech Library, and is run and maintained by Geekpie, a student association.
+This site was founded with the support of the ShanghaiTech IT Services, and is run and maintained by Geekpie, a student association.

 ### Feedback